gymrek-lab/gymreklab.github.io/doc/WDL.rst

 You should now (finally!) be good to go with call caching.

-*Cromwell hangs at*  :code:`[info] Running with database db.url = jdbc:mysql://localhost/cromwell?rewriteBatchedStatements=true`:
+*Debugging tip if cromwell hangs at*  :code:`[info] Running with database db.url = jdbc:mysql://localhost/cromwell?rewriteBatchedStatements=true`:

-If cromwell doesn't shut down cleanly (say, you kill it because it's hanging) then the MySQL server may remain locked and uninteractable, causing the next cromwell session to hang.
+If the previous cromwell execution didn't shut down cleanly (say, you kill it because it's hanging) then the MySQL server may remain locked and uninteractable, causing the next cromwell session to hang.
 To fix this, run:

 .. code-block:: bash